brodieaustin/poisoned-well-novel/poisoned-well.md

 "Why?"
 Manan asked.

 "To put it between us and whomever migth be following us.
-A word of warning, Manan, don't ever let your guard down.
+A word of warning, Manan, do not ever let your guard down.
 Not now.
 You're little run in with the servant and lady was one thing.
 But you have crossed many lines that separete the protected from the unprotected.
 There is a ferry near here.
-I just don't remember where."
+I just do not remember where."

 It took another half day before they reached the crossing, only there was no ferryman to be found.
 The little stub of dock hung over the water stupidly, serving no purpose without a boat.
 "Maybe he left for the winter?" she asked.